 - Peeling skin

-Additionally, there is a risk of developing certain blood disorders while taking Taxotere, including the possibility of developing another type of cancer called Acute Myeloid Leukemia (AML) when taking Taxotere with other specific medications.
+Additionally, there is a risk of developing certain blood disorders while taking docetaxel, including the possibility of developing another type of cancer called Acute Myeloid Leukemia (AML) when taking docetaxel with other specific medications.
 Your doctor will monitor you for any signs of these conditions, however, it is important to disclose to them all other medications you are currently taking before beginning treatment.
-Individuals with a blood cell count that is deemed to be too low to be able to handle the continuation of treatment will need to stop taking Taxotere until their blood cell count rises, because they are at increased risk of infection or bleeding.
+Individuals with a blood cell count that is deemed to be too low to be able to handle the continuation of treatment will need to stop taking docetaxel until their blood cell count rises because they are at increased risk of infection or bleeding.
 Contact your provider if you have any signs of infection, including fever, or signs of bleeding, bruising, or blood in the stool.

-Before staring Taxotere talk to your provider if you:
+Before starting docetaxel talk to your provider if you:

 - Have any problems with your liver

-- Are allergic to Taxotere or any of its ingredients
+- Are allergic to docetaxel or any of its ingredients

 - Have a low white blood cell count, red blood cell count, or low platelets